khairul746/portfolio/README.md

 # Data Scientist

 ## About
-As a data science graduate with a chemical engineering background, I have developed a strong foundation in data analytics, machine learning, and computational fluid dynamics.
+As a data enthusiast graduate with a chemical engineering background, I have developed a strong foundation in data analytics, machine learning, and computational fluid dynamics.
 I am eager to apply my skills and knowledge to real-world problems and provide innovative solutions.

 I have gained valuable practical experience as a data scientist intern at id/x partners, where I helped lending companies analyze their customers' credit risks using Python and machine learning models.
 I also collaborated on a research project at UGM, where I used ANSYS Fluent to simulate and examine the flow characteristics of industrial inline mixers, resulting in a journal publication.
 These experiences have enhanced my research, communication, and teamwork skills, as well as my passion for data science.